rtmaww/O_CILNER/README.md

 ## Dataset
 - Few-NERD dataset
 [Few-NERD dataset](https://ningding97.github.io/fewnerd/), which contains 66 fine-grained entity types.
 We randomly split the 66 classes in Few-NERD into 11 tasks, corresponding to 11 steps, each of which contains 6 entity classes and an "O" class.
 The training set and development set of each task contains sentences only labeled with classes of the current task.
-The test set contains sentences labeled with all learnt classes in task.
+The test set contains sentences labeled with all learned classes in the task.

 The instance data is located in "./data/tasks".

 - OntoNotes 5.0 dataset
-OntoNotes 5.0 dataset is splited 18 classes into 6 tasks in the same way.
+On the OntoNotes 5.0 dataset, we split 18 classes into 6 tasks in the same way.

 ### Data Format